christian-marie/talk-roundtrip/slides.md

  <|> cons <$> p <*> many p
 ```

-# Invertible Syntax Descriptions: printer syntax

-## The implementation of Syntax for Printer
+# The implementation of Syntax for Printer

 ```haskell
 instance IsoFunctor Printer where iso <$> Printer p